 When it was ready, she set it on the stove to simmer and started to boil the noodles.
 She remembered a favorite childhood Disney movie where the main characters shared a bowl of noodles, only to find they were both sharing the same noodle, and it ended in an adorable little kiss.
 She wished her pot of noodles was just one long noodle.
 That would be fun to try in real life.

 She took a teaspoon full of the sauce and was just about to taste it when a tall man came around the corner unexpectedly.
-It scared the shit out of her, her lungs let out a howl and she dropped the spoon, which bounced off the cupboard and splattered red sauce everywhere from the counter to the floor.
-A millisecond too late she had recognized the male figure as her dinner guest, Tucker Johnson, and she felt her face redden to the color of a beet.
+She had been so caught up in her fantasy that it scared the shit out of her, her lungs let out a howl and she dropped the spoon, which bounced off the cupboard and splattered red sauce everywhere from the counter to the floor.
+A millisecond too late she recognized the male figure as her dinner guest, the owner of the kitchen she was currently cooking in, and she felt her face redden to match the sauce.

 “I’m so sorry.
 I didn’t hear you come in” she sputtered out as she looked for a towel to tackle the mess with, her hands suddenly shaking as the adrenaline coursed through her veins at breakneck speed.